paoloartasensi/python_bt/CL837_CAPABILITIES.md

 - [ ] user_info.py - Not yet tested
 - [ ] realtime_monitor.py - Not yet tested (should work)

-## 📱 Comparison to Android App
+## 📱 Comparison to Android/iOS Apps

-The official Android app likely:
+The official Android and iOS apps likely:
-1. Uses real-time HR service for live readings
+1. Use real-time HR service for live readings (BLE UUID 00002a37)
-2. May display HR "history" by storing readings in the phone's database (not device)
+2. **Store readings locally** in the phone's database (SQLite on Android, CoreData on iOS)
-3. Shows same historical data we can access (sleep, sport, steps)
-4. Uses push notifications for real-time dashboard
+3. Show "HR history" from **phone storage**, not device storage
+4. Continuously sync and cache data while connected

+**Evidence from SDKs:**
+- Android app (HistoryActivity.java) calls `mManager.getHistoryOfHRRecord()`
+- iOS SDK subscribes to real-time HR: `[peripheral setNotifyValue:YES forCharacteristic:characteristic]`
+- **But on CL837, the HR history command returns nothing** - apps must rely on locally cached real-time data

-**The device itself doesn't store HR history** - any historical HR data in the app is stored on the phone, not the CL837.
+**The device itself doesn't store HR history** - any historical HR data in the official apps is stored on the phone, not the CL837.
+The apps build the history by logging real-time readings over time.